mjf1406/ozobot-maze/README.md

 ## Change Log

+2024/10/27

+- UX: improved interaction times to be sub ~150ms after a maze is in the dom
+- UI: loading state is not properly set when generating

+2024/10/26

 - UX: added a tips section just below the output
 - UX: added two types of generations: Ozobot Maze and Ozobot Challenge
 - algo: number of each Color Code is now randomly determined